Sitecore/sitecore-android-sdk/README.md

  * Source code of the Sitecore SDK for Android framework
  * Binaries of the Sitecore SDK for Android framework in [releases section][5]

+## Framework Structure
+The Sitecore Mobile SDK consists of three primary modules.
+They are

+ * **sitecore-mobile-sdk** – a set of core classes that interact with the [Sitecore Item Web Api][2] service.
+ * **sitecore-mobile-javascript** – a library that allows using native features of iOS in mobile optimized Sitecore renderings.
+It contains an **enhanced web view** and **web plug-ins**.
+ * **sitecore-mobile-ui** – UI extensions on top of **sitecore-mobile-sdk**.
+It contains Items Browser component for browsing through content tree with customizable UI.

 ## Download

 Sitecore SDK for Android framework can be downloaded from [releases section][5] or Maven repository: